 There are very few studies that assess the significance of extracapsular/extranodal spread of metastatic cervical carcinoma, and the item has not been included in this dataset.
 One study showed extracapsular spread to correlate with advanced stage disease, the number of involved nodes and the size of metastatic deposits.
-In another study, patients with extracapsular lymph node spread had a significantly lower 5-year recurrence-free survival rate compared to patients whose nodes showed no extracapsular spread.
+In another study, patients with extracapsular lymph node spread had a significantly lower 5 year recurrence-free survival rate compared to patients whose nodes showed no extracapsular spread.

-The lymph node parameters considered in the last 3 paragraphs have not been included as specific data items due to a lack of supporting evidence.
-However, as indicated above, individual pathologists or institutions may choose to include some or all of these items in their own protocols.
+The lymph node parameters, LNR and extracapsular spread have not been included as specific data items due to a lack of supporting evidence.
+However, as indicated above, individual pathologists or institutions may choose to include some or all these items in their own protocols.
 This may be useful for prospective data collection.